quux00/password-safe/README.md

 To use pwsafe2.rb, you will need to install the gpgme ruby gem.
 I have developed and tested against the 2.0.0 gem.
 You will also need the GnuPG program installed and any appropriate libraries that come with it.

+## Future Directions

+Right now *pwsafe2.rb* code depends on doing a `system("stty -echo")`, which I've discovered is incompatible with JRuby, so you can only run with MRI Ruby.
+I plan on testing it on Windows in cygwin or Mingw32 soon.

+It could be possible to use the ffi-ncurses ruby gem, but I can't get that to run on my Xubuntu 11.10 machine (can't find the ncurses library), so that's on hold for now as well.

+Longer term idea would be to turn this into a GUI (non-command line) based app.
+I would probably do it in JRuby using Swing or SWT, as I'd like to relearn how to use those libraries and playing with JRuby is fun.
+But low priority for now ...

 ## General Disclaimer and "License"

 These programs are free to anyone else to use or improve upon.
 I issue it under the MIT License, copyright 2011: http://www.opensource.org/licenses/mit-license.php.
 Note also that pwsafe is based on code from Jan Lelis - see the rdoc header for his license release information.